ooni/spec/techniques/tq-012-traceroute.md

 - vary the host within the same /24 subnet keeping port and protocol the same
 - vary the host within a different /24 of the same AS keeping port and protocol the same
 - vary the port amongst the set of well-known<sup>[1](#fn1)</sup> ports keeping the protocol and IP the same
+- vary the port amongst the set of possibly-blacklisted ports (25, 135-139, 445, etc.) keeping the protocol and IP the same
 - vary the protocol comparing TCP to UDP and ICMP
 - vary the network path for UDP<sup>[2](#fn2)</sup> to account for possible ECMP routes
 - test a control vantage point<sup>[3](#fn3)</sup> to ensure that the network does not block all the traceroutes